bnjs/bnjs.github.io/_posts/2014-09-25-transcript-lecture-1-how-to-start-a-startup.md

-these all sounded really bad but they turned out to be good. if they had sounded really good, there would have been too many people working on them as peter thiel's gonna discuss in the 5th class, you want an idea that turns into a monopoly but you can't get a monopoly in a big market right away, too much competition for tha you have to find a small amrket in which you can get a monopoly and then quickly expand this is why some great startup ideas look really bad ta the beginning it's good if you can say something like "Today only this small subset of users are going to use my product, but i'm going to get all of them and in the future almost everyone will use my product"
+these all sounded really bad but they turned out to be good. if they had sounded really good, there would have been too many people working on them as peter thiel's going to discuss in the 5th class, you want an idea that turns into a monopoly but you can't get a monopoly in a big market right away, too much competition for tha you have to find a small amrket in which you can get a monopoly and then quickly expand this is why some great startup ideas look really bad ta the beginning it's good if you can say something like "Today only this small subset of users are going to use my product, but i'm going to get all of them and in the future almost everyone will use my product"

-here's hte theme that's gonna come up a lot. you need conviction in your own beliefs, and a willingness to ignore others' naysaying. the hard part is that this is a very fine line. there's right on one side of it, and crazy on the other. but keep in mind that if you do come up with a great idea, most people are going to thinkg it's bad.
+here's hte theme that's going to come up a lot. you need conviction in your own beliefs, and a willingness to ignore others' naysaying. the hard part is that this is a very fine line. there's right on one side of it, and crazy on the other. but keep in mind that if you do come up with a great idea, most people are going to thinkg it's bad.